|Prohibited Animals for Exportation through Reptile Express:||*ESA listed species;

 3-5 Animals = $70/ea

-6+ Animals = contact us for a ‘capped’ rate at apprx $375 (dependant on your order specifics)
+6+ Animals = contact us for a ‘capped’ rate at apprx $375 (dependent on your order specifics)

 |Canadian & US Shipping Fees||Shipping from the sellers location in Canada to our Toronto office (or FREE GTA area drop off);